janosvajda/service-polling/README.md

    another user (**Nope**, I did not create user and session management.)

 ### Personal note
-This was first Vert.x and React web project in my life as I had never used them before.
+This was first Vert.x and React web project in my life as I have never used them before.
+I spent a bit more on this test than 4 hours and I was struggling with the configuration of the project as I had never configured Vert.x/React project.

 I really enjoyed working with Vert.x and I was amazed at how effective and quick it is.

 I added @todo's in the code where I thought things should be improved or changed or refactored.